 Note: Want to get started with tracing on your own hardware?
 If so, then make sure to check out Tested Devices for tracing with J-Trace PRO for more information.
-You may also find additional setup information here: J-Trace PRO - Setting up Trace.
+Additional information can be found on the J-Trace PRO - Setting up Trace page.

 4. Open SEGGER_CortexM_Trace_Reference_Board.jdebug from the project directory with Ozone.

 5. Open the Code Profile Window and the Instruction Trace Window.
 (View -> Code Profile> and View -> Instruction Trace)

 6. Set a breakpoint at BSP_Init; in main() in OS_TraceDemo.c.